Skip to content

 For the teams that get it right, it's the most obvious thing in the world.
 Of course that was the guy.
 Every other team was foolish for not realizing it.

 And for the teams that just can't seem to get it right, well, let's just say it's not so obvious.
 Some teams try to get it done through the draft, some try to get it done through the free agent or trade markets.
 It's anything but an exact science.
-Just ask the Browns, who have seemingly tried every possible way and seem no closer to having a franchise QB than they were a decade ago.
+Just ask the Browns, who have seemingly tried every possible way and look no closer to having a franchise QB than they were a decade ago.

-The Saints, at least the current iteration, has been pretty steadfast up until this past season that the free agent route was the way to go.
+The Saints, at least the current iteration, had been pretty steadfast up until this past season that the free agent route was the way to go.
 It worked until it didn't.
 That's what makes the Tyler Shough question so fascinating, because I can point to a lot of highly drafted quarterbacks that got plenty of opportunities and never put up the type of performance that Shough had against the Panthers.
-Whatever you want to take away from the scoreline, your eyes didn't deceive you.

 A player proving that type of performance is in there at all is the first step in solidifying that a team should be behind you, as opposed to be actively looking to supplant you.
 Spencer Rattler had 15 starting opportunities and never once put together a complete day that forced the Saints' hand in that way.
 That's just reality.